ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 The integer data type supports all the basic arithmetic operators, such as `‘+’` ,`’-’` , `‘*’` , `‘/’`, and `‘%’`, the comparison operators, `‘==’` , `‘!=’`, `‘<’` , `‘>’`, `‘<=’`, `‘>=’`, as well as the compound assignment operations `‘+=’` & `‘-=’`.
 It also supports the usual bitwise operators, `‘&’`, `‘|’` , `‘^’` , `‘~’`  , `‘<<’`  and  `‘>>’`.
 The operator precedence rules are exactly as per C.

 However, there are a couple of notable deviations in Ballerina.
 Firstly, increment and decrement operators, `‘++’` and `‘--’` are not supported.
-Moreover, integer overflow results in a runtime error, unlike in C, where it rolls over.<br><br>
+Moreover, integer overflow results in a runtime error, unlike in C, where it rolls over.

 ## Floating Point Numbers